datalad/datalad-dataverse/CONTRIBUTING.md

   you'll need `sudo` for `rm`'ing it as well as to see it reported untracked by `git status`.

 The CI setup results in two users and a root dataverse being created.
 A superuser 'testadmin' and a regular user 'user1'.
-Their API tokens are acccessible for the tests via the environment variables `TESTS_TOKEN_TESTADMIN` and `TESTS_TOKEN_USER1` respectively.
+Their API tokens are acccessible for the tests via the environment variables `DATAVERSE_TEST_APITOKEN_TESTADMIN` and `DATAVERSE_TEST_APITOKEN_USER1` respectively.
 If you want to see how that is done, so you can reproduce it locally check `setup_docker_dataverse.sh` for how it calls `docker cp` to copy several JSON files and `init_dataverse.sh` into the container and then